reactiflux/reactiflux.com/pages/transcripts/gatsby-team.md

 ---

-**Q:** As a jaded javascripter who is getting tired of the whole 'new framework of the week', why should I care about G**A:** atsby over other projects?
+**Q:** As a jaded javascripter who is getting tired of the whole 'new framework of the week', why should I care about Gatsby over other projects?
 Why would it be worth my time to help build the Gatsby community and contribute my time to creating plugins and troubleshooting the inevitable bugs that it will bring?
 What makes you special? — PenguinMan98

-From a technical perspective, Gatsby has a powerful approach to managing data and a performance sensitive mindset.
+**A:** From a technical perspective, Gatsby has a powerful approach to managing data and a performance sensitive mindset.
 This means that you get to spend less time "making sure the site is performant" and more time building your product.

 While it's inevitable that bugs come with any platform you choose to build on, Gatsby has been around for a few years now and hopefully during that time (which you can go check us on) we've proven that your contributions will be accepted and appreciated.